 Fox Relaxing in Poole, Dorset, England

-A day in the life of a fox: This is rare footage I managed to get; and in daylight too, filmed in Poole, Dorset, England early one morning while we were on holiday and waiting for the ferry to arrive to take us across the English Channel to France.
+A day in the life of a fox: Below is some rare footage I managed to get—and in daylight, too—filmed in Poole, Dorset, England early one morning while we were on holiday and waiting for the ferry to arrive to take us across the English Channel to France.

 Although we have frequent, nightly visits of foxes in our back garden, they're very timid and with the slightest movement or noise and they're gone so there is never enough time to get the camera out and take any photos of them.
 Therefore, this was a rare opportunity for me to capture a British urban fox on camera.